-Another argument made by Apple is that allowing third party browsers will worsen security on iOS.
-The general pitch is that new browsers expand the iOS attack surface.
-If they bring even one security flaw with them, that is one more way for iOS users to be attacked.
-For now let's exclude intentional jail-breaking, as jail-breaking is more of a problem for Apple than it is for their users.
+Apple argues that allowing third party browsers will worsen security on iOS.
+The general pitch is that additional browser engines expand the iOS attack surface.
+If they bring even one security flaw with them, that is one more way for iOS users to be attacked.2

 Browsers are incredibly complex, and all browsers have bugs and security vulnerabilities.
-Not all security vulnerabilities are equal, and many discovered by security researchers are patched before they are abused in the wild.
-Browsers can be thought of as mini-operating systems, an application platform as well as a tool for browsing the web.
-They are exceptionally powerful and as such need low-level system access and privileges that no other app on iOS currently receives.
-It is important to recognize that browsers can be leveraged to gain access to the device by using security flaws.
+Not all security vulnerabilities are equal, and many discovered by developers and security researchers are patched before they are abused in the wild.
+Browsers can be thought of as mini-operating systems that sit atop traditional OSes.
+They are application platforms as well as tools for browsing the web.
+They are exceptionally powerful and need low-level system access that other apps do not (or should not).
+Browser bugs can be leveraged to gain access to the device by exploiting security flaws.
 It is likely that all browsers have and will continue to have security vulnerabilities.

-It is important that Browser Vendors be committed to maintaining high levels of security, reasonable response times for fixing security holes, and should actively maintain their browsers.
-Google, Mozilla, Microsoft and others have good track records on security, promptly patching security flaws, and transparently publishing what they have done.
-It is also important to note we are not asking for a free for all, what we are asking is that well staffed and secure rival browsers with proven track records be allowed to compete on iOS.
-It should also be noted that competition is also an effective way of driving security as browsers are heavily incentivised to fix security issues or lose market share.
+Browser Vendors must be committed to high levels of security investment, reasonable response times for fixing security holes, and should actively maintain their browsers.
+Google, Mozilla, Microsoft, Opera, Samsung, and others have good track records on security.
+They promptly patch security flaws and transparently publish what they have done.
+This give us confidence that they can be trusted with the same sort of low-level API access they enjoy on every other major OS.

+We are not suggesting a free for all.
+Indeed, we do not necessarily support expanded API access for non-browsers.
+What we suggest is that well-staffed and secure rival browsers with proven track records be allowed to compete on a level playing field.
+Competition on security has driven security innovation in browsers for 20+ years, and responsible vendors are heavily incentivised to fix security issues or lose market share.

 When thinking about browser security vulnerabilities it is important to note it's typically very difficult to use a browser exploit against a user who does not use that browser.
 This means that when thinking about security of a system, it needs to be viewed through the lens of what is the weighted average of the severity of vulnerabilities in all the browsers offered, not the sum.
-Adding a new browser to the system can only make the security worse if its security is worse than the average even if it increases the total number of vulnerabilities of any given severity.
+Adding a new browser to the system can only make the security worse if its security is worse than the average, even if it increases the total number of vulnerabilities of any given severity.
 This is important because if you have an operating system with only one browser and then you allow an additional 5 browsers (complete with their engines) the number of vulnerabilities that the "average user" is affected by doesn't change, provided each browser vendor does not have dramatically worse security.

-Security is a very nuanced and difficult topic.
+Security is a nuanced and difficult topic.
 Not all vulnerabilities have equal impact, and in modern browsers, vulnerabilities must often be chained to put users at risk.
 Simple counts of vulnerabilities are not particularly helpful when comparing browser vendors.